mtheoryx/drpoindexter/public-site/src/notes/aws-cert.md

 ## What are they and why do they matter

-AWS, like most other vendor of... well, anything, has a certification program.
-These are used to validate basic competancy in a few areas.
-It can be related to services, application experience, domain knowledge, or a mis of all three.
+AWS, like most other vendors of... well, anything, has a certification program.
+These are used to validate basic competency in a few areas.
+It can be related to services, application experience, domain knowledge, or a mix of all three.
 Obtaining a certification will be an act in 3 parts:

 1. Study, and know the stuff
-1. Scheule a test (and pay for a test, depending on the certification level)
+1. Schedule a test (and pay for an exam, depending on the certification level)
 1. Pass the test and share that news everywhere you can, congrats!

-So lets dive into the types of vendor-certified...
+So let's dive into the types of vendor-certified.

-### Accreditations (no cost, not proctored exam, don't expire)
+### Accreditations (no cost, not a proctored exam, don't expire)

-These are tests that anyone can take.
-No prerequeites required.
-There is not proctor exam fee.
-And if you fail you can re-test as many times as you require to pass.
-Because of this, although they do contain validation of important topics, are no regarded as a signifier at particularly special credentials, nor recognized at events.
+These are tests that anyone can take, there are no prerequisites required, and there are no exam fees.
+And if you fail, you can re-test as many times as you need to pass.
+Because of this, although they do contain validation of valuable concepts, they are not regarded as a technical credential.

-For exmaple, you will not get into the "certified lounge" at re:invent or other regional conferences with just these credentials.
-Ask me for a funny storry about that one ;)
+Good to know: you will not get into the "certified lounge" at "re:invent" or other regional conferences with just these credentials.
+Ask me for a funny story about that one ;)

-So here are the accredidation courses:
+So here are the accreditation courses:

 - AWS Technical Professional
 - AWS Cloud Economics
 - AWS STP: Foundations (technical)
 - AWS Cloud Practitioner Essentials

-### Certifications (pay to testing center, proctored exam, expire in 3 years, require full-test renewal)
+### Certifications

 Key points:

-- You pay to take these
+- You pay to take these exams
+- They are proctored exams
-- The credentials don't last forever, 3 years is the current validation time frame
+- The credentials don't last forever and three years is the current expiration
-- You will need to recertify to keep "current"
+- You will need to recertify to keep a valid certification
-- The "current" status is verifialble in public, via a unique id
+- The "current" status is provable in public, via a unique id

 ## Certification Types